-- Some pain and discomfort for 3 to 4 weeks, although it should gradually get better from the first two to three 2 to 3 days. - You may notice a small amount of drainage from the incision sites on the first one 1 to 2 days.
+- Some pain and discomfort for a few days. - You may notice a small amount of drainage from the incision sites on the first one 1 to 2 days.
 This is normal.
-You may cover with gauze and secure with paper tape. - If there are any sutures, they will be removed in 1 to 2 weeks after your surgery. - Do not be overly concerned if you notice a decreased sensation in the areas treated with liposuction.
+You may cover with gauze and secure with paper tape. - If there are any sutures, they will be removed in about one week after your procedure. - Do not be overly concerned if you notice a decreased sensation in the areas.
 It may take a few months for full sensation to return. - The treated areas will feel swollen and bruised, and you may feel some burning.
-The bruises may get worse for 1 to 2 days and last for several weeks.
-The swelling may last for 3 to 6 months.
+The bruises may get worse for 1 to 2 days and last for several days.
 This is NORMAL.
-Please be patient as it may take 3 to 6 months to see your final results.
+Please be patient as it may take a few weeks to see your final results.